Adamyuanyuan/diseaseGenePrediction/README.md

 diseaseGenePrediction
 =====================

-Use SVM and cosine law to predict disease gene
+Use SVM and cosine law and RBR to predict disease gene